ChainSafe/cypress-polkadot-wallet/README.md

 # @chainsafe/cypress-polkadot-wallet monorepo

-This is the monorepo for `@chainsafe/cypress-polkadot-wallet` plugin.
+This is the monorepo for `@chainsafe/cypress-polkadot-wallet` Cypress plugin.
 It includes the sources, and some examples.

 </div>